Andy Kindler: Early life and education

-Kindler was born and raised in Queens, New York.
+Kindler was born to Lawrence and Joan Kindler in Queens, New York.
+He had a brother and a sister, who died in 2020.
+His family is Jewish.
+His mother had become a Quaker when Andy was 15 years old.
+Kindler grew up in Whitestone, Queens.
+Kindler graduated from Bayside High School in Bayside, Queens.
 He attended Binghamton University, and originally intended on becoming a classical musician.
 While in college, Kindler performed in theatre productions.
 After graduating, Kindler moved to Los Angeles.
 He began performing stand-up in 1984.

-Kindler is Jewish.
-His mother and sister died within weeks of each another sometime in the late 2010s.
-His mother had become a Quaker when Andy was 15 years old, according to Kindler.

 Career

 Stand up

 His material often covers the comedy industry itself, criticizing other comedians for being too predictable.
-At his annual state of the industry address at Montreal's "Just for Laughs" festival in 2012, he criticized Dane Cook, Louis C.K., Chelsea Handler, and Jay Leno.
+He has roasted other comedians on the State of the Industry address.
+At his annual State of the Industry address at Montreal's "Just for Laughs" festival in 2012, he poked fun at Dane Cook, Louis C.K., Chelsea Handler, and Jay Leno.

 In 2010, Kindler was a judge on the stand-up reality show Last Comic Standing.

-In 2018, he hosted the live taping of Megan Koester's comedy album "Tertium Non Datur," released in January 2019 by ASpecialThing Records.
+In 2018, he hosted the live taping of Megan Koester's comedy album "Tertium Non Datur," released in January 2019 by Aspecialthing Records.
 Kindler has hosted season four and five (2018–19) of the Hulu standup series Coming to the Stage.

 In 1996, he offered $1 million to anyone who could produce a video in which Whoopi Goldberg was funny.

 In 2010, Kindler released his first album, I Wish I Was Bitter, recorded in 2003.
 He followed this with Hence the Humor on May 8, 2020.

+In 2022, Kindler performed the first live stand-up set given via hologram.

 Acting

-In 2010, he appeared on several episodes of Wizards of Waverly Place as Chancellor Tootietootie.
+Kindler is best known as Andy on Everybody Loves Raymond.
+He has also appeared on several episodes of Wizards of Waverly Place as Chancellor Tootietootie.

 Kindler is often thought to have portrayed the character of "Jamison" in the World Wrestling Federation, but the character was portrayed by a different actor by the name of John DiGiacomo.
 He plays a fictionalized version of himself in the IFC series Maron.

 Kindler currently co-hosts the weekly podcast Thought Spiral with friend and fellow comedian J. Elvis Weinstein.
 He also appeared numerous times on The Majority Report with Sam Seder.

+Personal life

+Kindler has been married to Susan Maljan since 2002, having been together since 1992.